fayena/PILN/README.md

 - Added sorting to the main chart.
 - Removed, all the lcd code and the second thermocouple sensor and the kiln sitter code that BlackCLewis had added.
 - Added Testing Code (see bottom of readme for instructions).
--Changed the charting from google charts to chart.js so that I could load it offline
+-Changed the charting from google charts to chart.js so that I could load it offline -Changed the code to reflect a step motor rather than relays for gas firing

 I do not have a screen or wifi at my kiln location.
 I tether my cell phone and then access the raspberry pi through ssh and a webbrowser both on my phone.
 It will connect from a surprising distance this way.